Healthy Pumpkin Muffins

 - Pro tip: Gather all of your ingredients before you begin as this recipe goes quickly!

 - Store leftover muffins in an air tight container and room temperature for 3 days or refrigerate for one week.
-You can also freeze muffins for up to 3 months.
+You can also freeze them for up to 3 months.

 Nutrition